Denise Lewis: 2000 Olympics

 The first event on the second day was the long jump.
-Lewis's best jump was 6.48 m, marginally behind Yelena Prokhorova and Sazanovich.
+Lewis's best jump was 6.48m, marginally behind Yelena Prokhorova and Sazanovich.
 Eunice Barber, struggling with injury, withdrew after this event.
-In event six, the javelin, Lewis achieved a throw of 50.19 m.
+In event six, the javelin, Lewis achieved a throw of 50.19m.
 With her closest rivals some way further back she moved into first place, with Sazanovich 63 points behind in second place and Prokhorova in third a further 83 points behind.

 In the final event, the 800 metres, Lewis ran with the lower part of her left leg bandaged due to a calf and Achilles tendon injury, aiming to stay close enough to the race leaders to maintain her points advantage.
-Prokhorova won the race convincingly and when Lewis crossed the line behind Sazanovich it was not, at first, clear if Lewis's time of 2:16.83 was enough to retain first place.
-After the individual points had been calculated, it was announced, that Lewis had won with a total of 6,584 points.
-Prokhorova was second with 6,531 (53 points behind Lewis) and Sazanovich was third with 6,527 (4 points behind Prokhorova).
+Prokhorova won the race convincingly and when Lewis crossed the line behind Sazanovich it was not clear, at first, if Lewis's time of 2:16.83 was enough to retain first place.
+After the individual points had been calculated, it was announced that Lewis had won with a total of 6,584 points.
+Prokhorova was second with 6,531 (53 points behind Lewis), and Sazanovich was third with 6,527 (4 points behind Prokhorova).